 The cove is protected from the open ocean, and that’s why the sea turtles love it.
 They can feast on the sea greens in the calm waters.
 Sit on the beach for a second before you go snorkeling as you’re likely to see the turtles pop up for air.
 Now it’s up to you to snorkel over to the creatures without touching them.
 Remember, the surface frequently!

 There are two prime spots for turtle scoping on The Big Island.
-You’ll find the first in the northwest corner of the island on a secluded beach.
+You’ll find the first in the northwest corner of the island on a secluded beach at Kiholo Bay.
 Just make sure you bring plenty of water and sunscreen as you’ll have to brave a long trek through an open volcanic field.

 You’ll find the trailhead in Kohala just north of Waikoloa Resort.
 You’re likely to have some seclusion down on this beach as the walking path deters many tourists, but that means the treatment of the turtles is completely up to you.
 Please act with Aloha.